Joe Rankin-Costello: Blackburn Rovers

 Rankin-Costello started his career with Manchester United academy before moving to the Blackburn Rovers academy in 2014.
 He cemented his position in the U18 and U23 teams and was also a part of the squad which reached the semi-finals of the FA Youth Cup.
 In the 2016–17 season, he made 36 appearances for the junior teams of the club.
 In January 2017, as a 17-year-old, he signed a professional contract with the first team, penning a deal which would keep him at the club until the summer of 2019.

-On 4 October 2017, he made his senior debut against Bury where he came as a 57th minute substitute for Harrison Chapman.
+On 4 October 2017, he made his senior debut against Bury where he came as a 57th-minute substitute for Harrison Chapman.
 On 29 August 2020, Rankin-Costello scored his first professional goal in an EFL Cup tie against Doncaster Rovers.
-Rankin-Costello has continued to make first team appearances in the league, playing on both sides of the pitch as a full back.
+Rankin-Costello continued to make first team appearances in the league, playing on both sides of the pitch as a full back.

 Charlton Athletic

-On 11 July 2025, Rankin-Costello joined Charlton Athletic on a four-year deal.
+On 11 July 2025, Rankin-Costello joined EFL Championship side Charlton Athletic on a four-year deal.
+He scored his first goal for Charlton in a 1–1 draw against league leaders Coventry City on 1 January 2026 at The Valley.